shandrayu/replicated-log/cucumber/secondary/README.md

 ## Functionality

-- `POST` - writes the message from request to internal memory
+- `POST` - writes the message to internal memory.
+The new message with the same ID has no effect
-- `GET` - returns the string with concatenated messages
+- `GET` - returns the json with stored messages

 ## Docker